yujunhan111/HCL_public/HCL_Public/README.md

 # HCL: Hierarchical Contrastive Learning for Multimodal Data

-This repository contains the code for **Hierarchical Contrastive Learning (HCL)**, a multimodal fusion framework for Electronic Health Records.
+This repository contains the code for **Hierarchical Contrastive Learning (HCL)**, a multimodal fusion framework.
 The codebase also includes implementations of 9 baseline fusion methods (ConVIRT, MISA, DLF, TSD, SLIDE, HNN, JIVE, sJIVE, MMFL) under the same pipeline for reproducibility.

 ## Architecture